Anas20001/Technical-Assessment/README.md

 To add a new data source:

-1. Create a new simulator in the `src/simulator` directory
+1. Create a new simulator component or extend the existing one in the `simulator` directory
-2. Update the processor to handle the new data format
+2. Update the parser in `streamprocessor/parser.py` to handle the new data format
+3. Update the data models in `schema/models.py`
-3. Create new ClickHouse tables if needed
+4. Create new ClickHouse tables if needed in `schema/clickhouse_tables.py`

 ### Adding New Processing Logic

 To add new processing logic:

-1. Update the QuixStreams processor in `src/processor/processor.py`
+1. Update the QuixStreams processor in `streamprocessor/processor.py`
 2. Create new output topics in Kafka
-3. Add new ingestion logic for the new topics
+3. Add new storage adapters in the `processor/storage` directory

 ## Troubleshooting